davidjamesherzog/bio/README.md

 Technical Summary
 ---------

 Extensive experience with J2EE, Java, HTML and JavaScript to design and develop enterprise web applications.
-Highly skilled in developing and building SPA and J2EE applications in Agile and TDD environments using tools like IntelliJ, Eclipse, Maven, Jenkins, JUnit, Mockito and Jasmine.
+Highly skilled in developing and building SPA and J2EE applications in Agile and TDD environments using tools like IntelliJ, Eclipse, NPM, Bower, Maven, Jenkins, JUnit, Mockito and Jasmine.